Beal Family History

 Beal Name Meaning

-English (of Norman origin): from Old French bel(e) ‘fair’, ‘lovely’ (see Beau), either a nickname for a handsome man or a metronymic from this word used as a female personal name.
-English: habitational name from places so named in Northumberland and West Yorkshire.
-The former of these (Behil in early records) comes from Old English beo ‘bee’ + hyll ‘hill’; the latter (Begale in Domesday Book) is from Old English beag ‘ring’, here probably used in the sense ‘river bend’, or an unattested personal name Beaga derived from this word + halh ‘nook’, ‘recess’.
-French (Béal): topographic name for someone who lived by a mill race, from the Lyonnaise dialect term béal, bezale, bedale (of Gaulish origin).
-Americanized spelling of German Biehl or Bühl (see Buehl).
+English (of Norman origin): variant of Beale from Old French bel(e) ‘fair lovely’ (see Beau ) either a nickname for a handsome man or a metronymic from this word used as a female personal name.
+English (northern): habitational name from any of the places so named in Northumberland and Yorkshire.
+The former of these (Behil in early records) is named with Old English bēo ‘bee’ + hyll ‘hill’; the latter (Begale in Domesday Book) with Old English bēag ‘ring’ here probably used in the sense ‘river bend’ or an unattested personal name Bēaga derived from this word + halh ‘nook recess’ (see Beagle ).
+An additional source may be Beald a farm in Cambridgeshire recorded as Bele super Dedhil c.
+1195.
+In Lincolnshire the surname is perhaps from a word or name for a farm derived from Scandinavian bøli ‘farm’.
+French (Béal): topographic name for someone who lived by a mill race from the Lyonnaise dialect term béal bezale bedale (of Gaulish origin).
+Americanized form of German Biehl Biel or Bühl (see Buehl ).